Jeff Backus

-Jeffrey Carl Backus (born September 21, 1977) is a former American football offensive tackle in the National Football League (NFL).
+Jeffrey Carl Backus (born September 21, 1977) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
 He played college football for the University of Michigan.
-He was drafted with the 18th pick in the first round of the 2001 NFL Draft by the Detroit Lions and played his entire 12-year career for the team.
+He was selected with the 18th pick in the first round of the 2001 NFL draft by the Detroit Lions and played his entire 12-year career for the team.

-High school career
+Early life

 Backus attended Norcross High School and was a standout in football and baseball.
 He spent his freshman year at Marist School in Dunwoody before returning to Norcross, where he played his middle school years.
 In football, as a senior, he was a USA Today All-America selection, and was chosen by the Gwinnett Touchdown Club as the Gwinnett Touchdown Club's Lineman of the Year.

 Professional career

-In July 2001, Jeff Backus signed a $7 million 5-year contract with the Lions, including a $3.2 million signing bonus.
+In July 2001, Backus signed a $7 million 5-year contract with the Detroit Lions, including a $3.2 million signing bonus.
 In July 2006, Jeff Backus signed a $40 million 6-year contract with the Lions.
 On November 22, 2012, Backus' streak of starting and playing in 186 consecutive games ended due to injury.
 On March 14, 2013, Backus retired.